 Planning a trip to Alaska to see the northern lights?
 Winter, running from December through February, is a great time.
 The crowds are smaller, and hotel rates are cheaper.

-In Alaska, it is customary, but not obligatory, to leave a tip.
-Tourists typically leave tips at restaurants, bars, taxis, and hotels for the doorman, maid, and other hotel staff.
-10% is a good restaurant baseline, and an added 1-2 dollars for other tips.
+In Alaska, it is customary, but not obligatory to leave a tip.
+Tourists normally leave tips at restaurants, bars, taxis, and hotels for the doorman, maid, and other hotel staff.

 Is Alaska safe for solo travel?

-Yes, you can set off to Alaska alone without having to watch your back all the time.
-But you should research destinations and be aware of your surroundings.
+Yes, you can set off to Alaska on your own without having to watch your back all the time.
+But, you should research destinations and be aware of your surroundings just the same.

 If you plan wilderness tours, practice wilderness safety to keep yourself and wildlife safe.
 On a road trip, there’s a chance for moose encounters.
 Moose are gentle creatures, but they’re also massive.
-You don’t want to get close, scare them, or use a camera flash to get pictures.
+You don’t want to get close to them, scare them, or use camera flash to get pictures.
 There is a small risk that an annoyed moose will charge you and perhaps even wreck your car.

 Alaska has more bears than any other state in North America.
 Many areas of Alaska have a high concentration of bears, especially brown bears.
-Anywhere there is a greenbelt or large park in the area, bears will likely make their way through the park and into woods and neighborhoods.
+Anywhere there is a greenbelt or large park in the area, bears are quite likely to make their way through the park and into woods and neighborhoods.
 Grizzly bears and brown bears have been spotted in the neighborhoods of Anchorage.
-Locals use bear spray or firearms, but as a tourist, you should be aware of your surroundings in urbanized areas like Anchorage and Juneau, where bears may be loitering around in city limits.
+Locals use bear spray or firearms, but as a tourist, you’re advised to be aware of your surroundings in urbanized areas like Anchorage and Juneau where bears may be loitering around in city limits.

 The other creatures to beware of are humans.
 Alaska’s murder rate aligns with the national average, although its violent crime rate exceeds the average.
 Be vigilant in high-crime areas of Anchorage, Juneau, Bethel, and Fairbanks.
 Avoid wandering in these areas late at night.

 By now, you know Alaska is a haven for road trip enthusiasts.
-Other options to get around include motor coaches, bus tours, or shuttle transfers.
+Other options to get around include motor coach, bus tours, or shuttle transfers.

 Budget traveling to Alaska per day